FOR IMMEDIATE RELEASE

-The analysis, summarized in the May/June Tufts CSDD Impact Report, released today, also found that:
+Key findings stemming from the study, summarized in the July/August Tufts CSDD Impact Report, released today, included the following:

 ABOUT THE TUFTS CENTER FOR THE STUDY OF DRUG DEVELOPMENT